Languages given by Finite Automata over the Unary Alphabet

-Furthermore, note that the Exponential Time Hypothesis comes in two versions: Version (a) says there is a constant $c>1$ such that for each algorithm solving 3SAT there are infinitely many $n$ for which the runtime on some instance with $n$ variables is at least $c^n$; version (b) says for every algorithm there is a constant $c>1$ such that there are infinitely many $n$ for which, on some $n$-variable 3SAT instance, the algorithm needs at least time $c^n$.
+Furthermore, note that the Exponential Time Hypothesis comes in two versions.
+Version (a) says that there is a constant $c>1$ such that, for every algorithm solving $3$SAT, there are infinitely many $n$ for which the runtime of the algorithm on some $n$-variable instance is at least $c^n$.
+Version (b) says that, for every algorithm solving $3$SAT, there is a constant $c>1$ such that, for infinitely many $n$, the runtime of the algorithm on some $n$-variable instance is at least $c^n$.
 Version (b) is equivalent to saying that the runtime is not in $2^{o(n)}$, version (a) is equivalent to saying that the runtime is at least $2^{\Omega'(n)}$.
 The present paper uses version (a) of the Exponential Time Hypothesis and version (a) implies version (b), but not vice versa.
 Note that Impagliazzo and Paturi \cite{IP01} use version (a) in their first paper.

-Unconditional lower bounds for runtimes of constructing new finite automata are usually only obtained by proving that the new automaton has a certain state complexity $t(n)$ and thus one needs time $\Omega'(t(n))$ to compute and output the automaton (or even $\Omega(t(n))$ in the case that one can prove the bound $t$ for almost all $n$).